touche-webis-de/touche-code/clef23/evidence-retrieval-for-causal-questions/baseline-pyterrier/README.md

 ## Run a Jupyter Notebook locally for Development

-We have published this starter image on DockerHub so that you can directly run a notebook with everything installed with the following command:
+We have published this starter image on DockerHub so that you can directly run a notebook with everything installed with the following command (assuming you have cloned this repository and your current directory is the directory that contains this `README.md`):

 ```
 docker run --rm -ti \